RikH81/docs/docs/best-practices/continuous-integration/bitrise.md

 # Bitrise Integration

-With [Bitrise](https://www.bitrise.io) you can automate building, testing and deploying your iOS and Android builds.
+With [Bitrise](https://www.bitrise.io) you can automate building, testing and deploying your iOS and Android apps.

 ## How to get started?

-Using _fastlane_ for your workflow is easy as pie.
+Using _fastlane_ for your Bitrise workflow is easy as pie.
 Just [add the ](https://devcenter.bitrise.io/getting-started/manage-your-bitrise-workflow)`[Fastlane](/getting-started/manage-your-bitrise-workflow)`[ step to your workflow](https://devcenter.bitrise.io/getting-started/manage-your-bitrise-workflow), after the `Git Clone` step (and any other dependency step).